Enhancing Plasticity for First Session Adaptation Continual Learning: Related Work

-\bfname{CIL with Large Pre-Trained Models.} With the introduction of large PTMs~\cite{dosovitskiy2021image} the field of CIL has seen a rapid progress~\cite{wang2022learning,wang2022dualprompt,CODAPrompt,AdamAdapter,zhou2022learning,SLCA}.
-It is mainly driven by the fact that PTMs are highly generalizable to downstream tasks and tuning only a small subset of parameters is sufficient to obtain good performance~\cite{chenadaptformer, adapterNLP, marouf2023mini}.
+\bfname{CIL with Large Pre-Trained Models.} With the introduction of large PTMs~\citep{dosovitskiy2020} the field of CIL has seen rapid progress~\citep{wang2022learning,wang2022dualprompt,seale2022coda,AdamAdapter,zhou2022learning,SLCA}.
+It is mainly driven by the fact that PTMs are highly generalizable to downstream tasks and tuning only a small subset of parameters is sufficient to obtain good performance.
 Broadly speaking, all the PTM-based CIL methods can be classified under two categories.
-The \textit{first} category consists of prompt-tuning~\cite{jia2022visual} based CIL methods~\cite{wang2022learning,wang2022dualprompt,villa2023pivot,CODAPrompt} that keep the PTM frozen and aim to train a set of learnable tokens (or prompts) on the training data to learn task-specific features.
-At inference, they query the prompt pool to retrieve a prompt on the test instance, then condition the frozen PTM with the selected prompt.
-The \textit{second} category consists of CIL methods that compute class means using frozen PTM features and use NCM classifier to classify test samples \cite{janson2022simple,panos2023first,AdamAdapter}.
-Entirely frozen PTM being restrictive \cite{janson2022simple}, FSA~\cite{panos2023first} and ADAM \cite{AdamAdapter} attempt to improve plasticity by adapting the PTM on the first task data.
-From the second task onwards the PTM is kept frozen.
-Differently from the prior works, our \method encourages plasticity beyond the first task via test-time adaptation.
+The \textit{first category} consists of prompt-tuning~\citep{jia2022visual} based CIL methods~\citep{wang2022learning,wang2022dualprompt,seale2022coda, jung2023generating} that keep the PTM frozen and aim to train a set of learnable tokens (or prompts) on the training data to learn task-specific features.
+At inference, they query the prompt pool to retrieve a prompt pertaining to the test instance, and then condition the frozen PTM with the selected prompt.
+The prompt-tuning methods mostly differ in how the prompts are learned and how they are selected during inference.
+For instance, DualPrompt~\citep{wang2022dualprompt} decomposes the prompts into general and expert prompts, whereas CODA-Prompt~\citep{CODAPrompt} refines the prompt selection using an attention mechanism.
+EASE~\citep{zhou2024expandable} proposes to adaptively learn the projection subspace per task by injecting class-specific adapters in the PTM, to favor class separability-at the cost of more learnable parameters.
+The \textit{second category} consists of conceptually simpler methods like \adam~\citep{AdamAdapter} and FSA \citep{panos2023first} that fine-tune adapters~\citep{houlsby2019parameter} on the first task and keep the model unaltered for the remainder of tasks.
+RanPAC~\citep{ranpac} extends this paradigm by training solely on the first task while applying random projections to subsequent tasks.
+CF is prevented by limiting the fine-tuning to only the first task at the cost of reduced plasticity.
+Differently from the existing methods, \method encourages plasticity via Test-Time Adaptation on every new task.